 Each portfolio career is unique

 A portfolio career involves monetising your skills in many ways and having multiple income sources, rather than a single job at one company.
 In the past this type of career was mostly dominated by senior executives, with former CEOs sitting on various boards, writing books, making speeches, etc. Nowadays a portfolio career is available to almost anybody with skills that are in demand (plus decent wifi).

 The entry point for those earlier in their careers is often a side hustle or freelancing – generally in your spare time.
 The more advanced portfolio professionals develop more unique personal brands and offerings, owning their own intellectual property and monetising their skills in multiple ways.

-For instance, if you take an interest in writing and have experience as a full stack developer, you could spend part of your time creating new systems for a startup and part of your time creating website templates to sell on a platform.
+For instance, if you take an interest in design and have experience as a full stack developer, you could spend part of your time creating new systems for a startup and part of your time creating beautiful website templates to sell on a platform.

-You could equally be buying and selling baby clothes, designing treehouse offices, tutoring maths, training puppies, running digital marketing for a startup and anything in between.
+You could equally be angel investing, buying and selling vintage clothing, designing treehouse offices, tutoring maths, running workshops, training puppies, running digital marketing for startups and anything in between.

-We host a free Welcome Call every Wednesday at 4pm UK time.
+We host a Getting Started With TPC call every week.
 Come along and we'll show you how to make the most of our platform and community and answer any questions you might have about portfolio careers.Book your spot

 Why are portfolio careers gaining popularity?

 Firstly, demand for outsourced work is growing fast in both volume and variety.
-With companies everywhere trying to minimise their permanent headcount following COVID-19, the services of portfolio career professionals are rising, to help companies and individual clients, to
+With companies everywhere struggling to fill permanent roles, plus needing more strategic flexibility, demand for the services of portfolio career professionals are rising.
+They help companies and individual clients, to

 - fill skills gaps,